minshi123/gitlab/doc/user/group/roadmap/index.md

 ![roadmap date range in quarters](img/roadmap_timeline_quarters.png)

-In _Quarters_ preset, roadmap shows epics which have start or due dates _falling within_ or _going through_ **past quarter**, **current quarter** and **next 4 quarters**, where _today_ is shown by the vertical red line in the timeline.
+In _Quarters_ preset, roadmap shows epics and milestones which have start or due dates _falling within_ or _going through_ **past quarter**, **current quarter** and **next 4 quarters**, where _today_ is shown by the vertical red line in the timeline.
 The sub-headers underneath the quarter name on the timeline header represent the month of the quarter.